 Update Manager server performance is strongly affected by network speeds.
 For powered-off virtual machine scans, the Update Manager server needs to read the registry information remotely from the ESX host.
-For virtual machine remediation, the Update Manager guest agent reads the patch ISO file through the network from the Update Manager host.
+For virtual machine remediation, the Update Manager Guest Agent reads the patch ISO file through the network from the Update Manager host.
 We would thus expect the latency results for Update Manager operations to be impacted when the network latency increases.
-Figure 9 shows the latency results for powered-off virtual machine scans, virtual machine remediation, and guest agent download.
+Figure 14 shows the latency results for powered-off virtual machine scans, powered-on virtual machine scans, virtual machine remediation, and Guest Agent download.
 As shown in Figure 2, WANem is used in this test to simulate a high latency network.